ItsRoyScott/Lite/README.md

 Lambdas provide a convenient method of erasing the types by creating generic functions that only deal with void pointers.

-Let's make sure we're copying the internal object when the variant is copied.
+Copy the internal object when the variant is copied:

 ```C++
 Variant(const Variant& b) {